omninonsense/spotlight-thief/README.md

 ## Usage

 The script can read an environment variable called `SPOTLIGHT_DEST`, which determins where the images will be copied.
 If the variable is not provided, the platform-specific default destination will be used.
-See below for detailes about that.

-See below for detailed instructions regarding usage in Linux/Windows.
+See below for detailed instructions regarding usage on Linux and Windows.

 ### Linux